AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-guides-assistant.md

   1. Select **Send**  ![Send icon](images/send-icon.svg)  or press **Enter**  to view the response to your questions.

-      Depending on your question, you may view the content along with applicable images and links to the articles.
+      Depending on your question, you may view the content, applicable images, and links to the articles.

         ![Guides assistant panel response](images/guides-assistant-panel-response.png){width="300" align="left"}